Understanding Carbon Credits

 Potential Risks

-Unlike offsets, the purchase of allowances would not allow the purchaser to select activities with sustainable development benefits.
+Unlike carbon credits, the purchase of allowances would not allow the purchaser to select activities with sustainable development benefits.

 Outlook and Considerations

-Buying and canceling allowances from a cap-and-trade system offers an alternative to offsets but environmental integrity can only be ensured if allowances come from a system that is not oversupplied over the long-term.
+Buying and Retiring allowances from a cap-and-trade system offers an alternative to carbon credits but environmental integrity can only be ensured if allowances come from a system that is not oversupplied over the long-term.

-The cancellation of EU-ETS allowances has become a viable option as the EU-ETS no longer appears oversupplied.
-RGGI and the CA-ETS, however, are clearly oversupplied and should not be considered for voluntary allowance retirement.
-Any buyer considering this option should follow developments under both systems to track prices, allowance supply, and changes to programmatic rules.
+The retirement of EU-ETS and CA allowances has become a viable option as the EU-ETS no longer appears oversupplied.
+RGGI is clearly oversupplied and should not be considered for voluntary allowance retirement.
+More time is needed to understand the future of the WA ETS.
+Other ETSs globally require evaluation of their supply of allowances before relying upon them as an alternative to carbon credits.
+Any buyer considering this option should follow developments in the selected system to track prices, allowance supply, and changes to programmatic rules that may effect the environmental integrity of using ETS allowances to make voluntary emission reduction claims.